group of students laughing outside

 4. Learning and Educational Opportunities: The center provides educational programs focused on diversity, equity, and inclusion.
 These may include workshops, training sessions, and lectures that equip students with the knowledge and skills to navigate a diverse world.

-6. Resource Center: The MSC offers resources and information about cultural organizations, scholarships, and opportunities for engagement on campus and in the broader community.
+6. Resource Center: The Bridge offers resources and information about cultural organizations, scholarships, and opportunities for engagement on campus and in the broader community.

 To learn more: